-Table 10 on page 64 lists the pneumatic grips recommended for use with these testing systems, combined with the optional integrated air kit and footswitch.
-They utilize the grip control features of Operator Protection including reduced initial grip pressure, which
+Table 10 on page 68 lists the pneumatic grips recommended for use with these testing systems, combined with the optional integrated air kit and footswitch.
+They utilize the grip control features of Operator Protection including reduced initial grip pressure, which reduces the speed and force of closing while setting up a test, thus reducing the risk of injury.

-The Cat. no. 2701-004 air kit and footswitch combination should never be used with any of the grips listed in Table 10 on page 64 nor should it be used with any grips for which it was not originally supplied.
+The Cat. no. 2701-004 air kit and footswitch combination should never be used with any of the grips listed in Table 10 on page 68 nor should it be used with any grips for which it was not originally supplied.